How to Soundproof (Sound Blocking)

 How to soundproof?
 What stops sound?
 Heavy things.
-Layers of heavy things that are air tight.
-Heavy things that are air tight and dampened so they don’t vibrate or are made to be floppy in the first place so they will never vibrate, and cover 100% of a wall or ceiling or floor.
+Layers of heavy things that are airtight.
+Heavy things that are airtight and dampened so they don’t vibrate or are made to be floppy in the first place so they will never vibrate, and cover 100% of a wall, ceiling, or floor.

 Sound is simply just a vibration in a medium, whatever that medium is.
-If sound is transmitting through air, it has to vibrate a wall, and induce a vibration in the air on the other side of the wall, that’s how the sound is getting “through” the wall.
+If sound is transmitted through air, it has to vibrate a wall and induce a vibration in the air on the other side of the wall — that’s how the sound is getting “through” the wall.
 My job here is to educate you on what tricks of physics we can use to keep walls from inducing vibration in the air on the other side of the wall.

 So if you want more information on how to soundproof and block sound, you may want to read: